Nexirift/support/docs/faq.md

 ### Who runs Nexirift?

 Nexirift is operated as a personal hobby project by an individual in Australia.
-It's not a commercial service or organization.
+It's not a commercial service or organization and we do not plan to change this.

-### Can I migrate my account?
+### Can I migrate my account to and from this instance?

 Yes, you can migrate to or from Nexirift using standard Sharkey migration tools.
 This allows you to move your followers and following list to another instance.